chmike/timez-go/README.md

 the Internet.

 These time encodings support combining a local time with a time offset to UTC.
-But these encodings are text only.
+But they are text only.
 Timez is the binary equivalent of these time values.

+A timez value encodes the UTC time with microsecond precision and the local time offset in a 64 bit unsigned integer.
+Both values can be retrieved independently.
+This makes timez a convenient stamp value in binary messages crossing local time offset zones boundaries.

+The most interseting property of timez values is that comparing the integer values is the same as comparing by the timez values by UTC time and, when equal, by time offset.
+Timez values are then convenient and efficient to use as key in a sorted table, or as indexed value stored in a database.

 ## Timez properties